 - 1. Adverse Events: The safety measurements include both the numbers of adverse events as observed by the investigational team or reported by the patient, and the numbers of patients experiencing adverse events.
 Adverse events will be collected from the time of study enrolment at Screening, that is, once informed consent is obtained until the time of study termination or exit.
-Adverse events will be characterized by severity and relationship to study drug.
-The incidence of an adverse event will be defined by the number of patients experiencing an event. - 2.
-Paradoxical Bronchospasm and Tremor will be regarded as adverse events of special significance, and tabulated separately.
-The incidence will be defined by the number of patients experiencing an event during a treatment. - 3.
-12 Lead ECG: Change from baseline heart rate, RR interval, PR interval, QRS axis, QRS interval, QT intervals and QTcF (Fridericia Corrected QT) intervals, where baseline is defined as the average of the values prior to dosing for each treatment. - 4.
-Concomitant Medications: All medications (including complementary medicines and other health supplements) that were used to treat acute or chronic conditions will be recorded at screening (Visit 1) and updated throughout the study as required. - 5.
-Clinical Laboratory Testing: Full clinical laboratory testing at every visit including hematology and clinical chemistry, characterized by change from baseline, where the baseline is defined as the value prior to dosing for each treatment. - 6.
-Vital Sign Measurements: Change from baseline values where baseline is defined as the average of the values prior to dosing for each treatment.
+Adverse events will be characterized by severity and relationship to study drug. - 2.
+Paradoxical Bronchospasm and Dry Mouth will be regarded as adverse events of special significance, and tabulated separately. - 3.
+12 Lead ECG: Change from baseline heart rate, RR interval, PR interval, QRS axis, QRS interval, QT intervals and QTcF (Fridericia Corrected QT) intervals, where baseline is defined as the average of the values prior to dosing at the start of each treatment period. - 4.
+Concomitant Medications: All medications (including complementary medicines and other health supplements) that were used to treat acute or chronic conditions will be recorded at Screening (Visit 1). - 5.
+Clinical Laboratory Testing: Full clinical laboratory testing at every visit including hematology and clinical chemistry, characterized by change from baseline, where the baseline is defined as the value prior to dosing at the start of each treatment period. - 6.
+Vital Sign Measurements: Change from baseline values where baseline is defined as the average of the values prior to dosing at the start of each treatment period.